Capsule vs Nimble 2017: Comparison Review of Two CRM Systems for Small Businesses

 - you can view (aggregated) social media streams easily, send messages via social media and update (some) social media profiles without ever leaving Nimble

 - it is possible, using PieSync, to have two way sync between Nimble contacts and Google contacts

 One big flaw in Nimble however involves email folders: you can use the Nimble interface to send and receive IMAP email or Gmail without having to use an email client like Outlook or Gmail itself...but you can’t access email folders or move mail to folders.
 This means that you’ll invariably need to go out of Nimble and into another email program to organise / file your mail.
-This really takes away from Nimble's claim to give you a singular overview of everything.
-And Nimble’s mail interface seems to lag behind Google Apps quite a bit – emails seem to come in and go out quite a bit slower than if you were using Gmail itself.
+Sadly this really takes away from Nimble's claim to give you a singular overview of everything.

 If you have got the Google integration switched on, Capsule allows you to send emails directly from within its interface too, but you won't be able to view your inbox.
 In essence, with Capsule, you will generally have to use your own email client and calendars.
 So Nimble's a bit stronger on this point.

 Both Nimble and Capsule offer group messaging - with Nimble's being more sophisticated.
 With Nimble, you can create message templates (and use merge tags); you can also view basic reports on open rates.
-With both systems however, you are sending email via your own email SMTP so send limits apply (30 messages per day in Nimble and whatever your email provider allows in Capsule).
+With both systems however, you are sending email via your own email SMTP so send limits apply (these vary depending on your provider).

-For very large mailouts however, it's best to use a dedicated e-marketing solution - and both Capsule and Nimble offer integrations with Mailchimp.
+For very large mailouts, it's best to use a dedicated e-marketing solution - and both Capsule and Nimble offer integrations with Mailchimp.

 Attaching files to contacts